Fuchsia Plant (Fuchsia hybrida) Care Indoors, Common Problems and Remedies

 After flowering, cutback the stems with a sharp, clean pair of pruning scissors to rejuvenate growth and prevent the plant from becoming leggy.
 Place the plant in a cool place and reduce watering until new growth emerges.

-Fuchsia Plant requires a resting period during the cold season, about 6-8 weeks.
-Place the Fuchsia in a cool place, about 100C.
+1. Place the plant in a cool place, about 100C.

-Decrease watering to maintain the soil barely moist and withhold feeding during this cold period (6-8 weeks).
+2. Decrease watering to maintain the soil barely moist during the rest period.

-The cold treatment will promote flowering in Fuchsia as this treatment mimicks its native growing conditions.
+The cold treatment will promote flowering as this treatment mimicks its native growing conditions.

-Fuchsia Plants can be propagated at the beginning of the growing season from stem-tip cuttings which can be rooted either in water or in soil.
+Fuchsia hybrida is propagated at the beginning of the growing season (spring to early summer) from stem-tip cuttings which can be rooted either in water or in soil.

-Read more on how to propagate Fuchsia Plants from stem-tip cuttings (2 Fuchsia Propagation Methods)
+Read more on how to propagate Fuchsia Plants from stem-tip cuttings by 2 easy methods).

 Fuchsia hybrida